-The famous greek dip Tzatziki!
+The famous Greek dip tzatziki!
 Anyone that has travelled to Greece has tried this refreshing, garlicky, tangy sauce.
-Greeks usually have it with grilled meat and it’s one of the key ingredients in ‘souvlaki’.
-My daughter loves to have it with some pitta bread slices or dip her carrot sticks in it!
-I use full fat greek yogurt in my recipe but if you want a lighter version you could always substitute with a low fat one.
+Greeks usually have it with grilled meat and it’s one of the key ingredients in ‘souvlaki’, a pitta bread wrap with gyros or skewers, tzatziki, tomato and onion slices.

-The three key ingredients to make a tzatziki sauce are greek yogurt, cucumber and garlic.
-Make sure that you use a strained thick yogurt type rather than a greek style one that will make your tzatziki more runny.
-I like to use a towel to remove any excess water from the grated cucumber as I find it more efficient than hand-squeezing it.
+Make sure that you use a strained Greek yogurt type rather than a greek style one that will make your tzatziki more runny.
 As for the garlic, you could use one or two cloves depending on how sharp you want it to taste.
+I like to use a garlic presser but you could also use pestle & mortar or cut it very finely.

 - Grilled meat